 - 85 overall average in all English coursework

-- 4 math courses including Algebra I, Algebra II, Geometry, and one additional math class (Algebra III, Pre-Calculus, Calculus, Statistics, Discrete math, other capstone math course)
+- 4 or 5 math courses including Algebra I (Math I and Math II equate to Algebra I), Algebra II, Geometry, and one additional math class (Algebra III, Pre-Calculus, Calculus, Statistics, Discrete math, other capstone math course)

 - 80 (B) or higher in all math courses OR